Disability Accommodation Portal

 - Meet with students confidentially to discuss how their accommodations will be provided

-- Provide classroom materials in alternative format when documentation supports the request
+- Provide classroom materials in an alternative format when documentation supports the request

 - Refer to the Student Success Center students whom they feel may have a disability (if a written request for accommodation does not exist)